algorandfoundation/xGov/Proposals/xgov-153.md

 We envision young people starting out - either in a committed relationship or just friendships - being able to cheuffeur one another to work/errands.
 We share Algorand's goal of making better-life things possible.

 ## Future Blueprint
 We have a 3-4 year plan to have vehicles available to the end-user/subscriber.
-Then to expand as the financial health of the company allows from year 4-5 onward.
-This is the reason it is currently considered desireable to only presale between 10-15% of the company's shares.
+Then we hope to expand as the financial health of the company allows from year 4-5 onward.
+This is the reason it is currently considered desireable to only presale between 10-15% of the company's shares/tokens.
 Our currently proposed pricing/entry point easily allows for $6 million to be generated from the 'presale' of this percentage.
-This is accepted as being enough to fund the project through phase 3.
+This is considered as being enough to fund the project through phase 3.

 ## Benefits for the community
 The benefits to the community are impossible to overstate.
 Lots of new wallets, lots of MRB/Vs, lots of opt-ins to USDCgo, robust support to the Algorand defy sector, and of course daily transaction volume.
+We plan to use a WEB3 payments widget on the presale website - which I've received estimates of over $20,000 + 5% commission as the cost associated with this and is a critical element prompting the necessity of this grant - to require a double transaction to/with Algorand for a minimum of USDC to enter the 'contract' along with the Algorand -ALGO, to swap for our tokens.

 ## Additional information

 We will not sell our token in the United States.
 We have a marketing strategy and website to target native Spanish speakers.
-Coollife in Spanish is Vida Chida - www.vidachida.com is all ours!
+The proposed project manager is a fluent Spanish speaker.
+Coollife in Spanish is vida chida - www.vidachida.com is all ours!

+The project manager cashed out his government retirement account to invest around $20,000 in the project's establishment/success.
+So a huge thing on the line and plenty of personal 'skin in the game'.

 We plan to use an NFT as the membership card to our service - which also serves as the keys to the vehicle by utilizing the internet connection to the vehicle or cellphone NFC technology interacting with either our dApp or the Pera/Defly wallet.
 This NFT will require an amount of our ASA to be burned to create - which will create a steady supply of market token buyers.